 Page load speed can be checked online from a few reputable tools.
 Here are the top 3

 - Page speed insights by Google

 One of the pages on my blog tested with page speed insights gave the following results.

 Google also gives you suggestions on where you need to improve.
 Many of the answers may be technical for you, but they are best solved by going with a good web hosting solution.

 1. Your Web Hosting

-Your web-hosting company plays a major role in page load speed.
-Most of the bloggers use WordPress and it a heavy content management system.
+Your web hosting company plays a major role in page load speed.
+Most bloggers use WordPress which is a heavy content management system.
 Your hosting should be capable of handling it.
-Basic hosting services at the range of $10-$15 a month use shared hosting (meaning they will hosting 100s of sites on a single server).
+Basic hosting services in the range of $10-$15 a month use shared hosting (meaning they will host 100s of sites on a single server).

 Such hosting will not give good speeds.
 Managed WordPress hosting services are the best for mid-stage bloggers.
 If your blog starts getting more than 5,000 sessions per day you should get a VPS or a Dedicated Server to ensure maximum page load speed.
 Some bloggers use managed WordPress hosting even at high traffic levels but the costs will also be high.